 Small Dog Breeds Appreciate Tinier-Sized Kibble

 “Because their mouth and jaw structure isn’t as big as larger breeds, it’s easier for small dogs to grab and crunch smaller kibble,” says Dr. Martinez.
 Of course, it’s not absolutely necessary since most dry dog food comes in medium-sized kibbles anyway.
 But it may make mealtime a little easier on your pooch.
 Consider Natural Balance L.I.D.
 Limited Ingredient Diets Chicken & Sweet Potato Formula Small Breed Bites Grain-Free Dry Dog Food.
-This food is also a great option if your tiny pooch has a sensitive stomach or skin or suffers from allergies; this grain-free meal is specially formulated with limited ingredients to combat allergens and food sensitivities.
+This food is also a great option if your tiny pooch has a sensitive stomach or skin or suffers from allergies.

 Healthy Small Dogs Need More Protein and Fat